pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

   - Quick, auto scaling, enables multi-cloud, provides auto-restart.
   - Uses a manifest file (YAML - .yml).
     - Similar to ARM templates.
+  - Azure Container Instances:
+    - Azure Container Instances offers the fastest and simplest way to run a container in Azure, without having to manage any virtual machines and without having to adopt a higher-level service.
+    - Azure Container Instances is a great solution for any scenario that can operate in isolated containers, including simple applications, task automation, and build jobs.
+	- Co-scheduled groups: Azure Container Instances supports scheduling of multi-container groups that share a host machine, local network, storage, and lifecycle.
+This enables you to combine your main application container with other supporting role containers, such as logging sidecars.
 - API Management for API Apps and Serverless Apps:
+  - API Management (APIM) helps organizations publish APIs to external, partner, and internal developers to unlock the potential of their data and services.
-  - API Gateway service.
+  - Contains an API Gateway service, Azure portal and Developer portal
-  - Has API Gateway features like API limits, caching, reporting, developer focussed portal and documentation, tokens, etc.
+  - Has API Gateway features like API limits, caching, user and groups, policies, Open or Protected products, reporting, developer focussed portal and documentation, tokens, etc.
 - Azure Key Vault:
   - Manage cryptographic keys, also third party keys.
   - Allows to no longer hard code the key inside the application.